tpr1/avchallenge/ReadMe.md

 ### This Code Simulates interactions between vehicle ECUs during a specific process (Braking).
 ### instructions on how to make and export a federation on WebGME are described in the following link.
 https://pages.nist.gov/ucef/development/webgme/plugins/
-### This federation takes into consideration two federates only. below is the experimentConfig.json used for this experiment .

 ```
 {